fylooi/flash_analytics/README.md

 Output can be rendered as escaped text or html/js depending on environment to prevent tracking events firing during development.

 ### Disclaimer
-This is alpha software (v0.0.1) which may have bugs and / or change with minimal warning.
+The latest version is v0.1.0.
+This version may have bugs and / or change with minimal warning.
 Use with care.
 Feel free to raise issues and / or pull requests.

 ## Installation
   1. Add this to your Gemfile: